aaronremedios19/aaronremedios19.github.io/essays/cfm.md

   - Embedded systems
 ---

 As my bachelor’s major project, I worked with Gears & Gears Manufacturing Co., Mumbai, to research ,reverse engineer  and build a servo-driven automated chamfering machine specifically for rack and pinion gears.
-The core challenge was that commercially available chamfering machines—largely imported from China and Germany—were designed for spur gears and relied on expensive PLC-based automation, making them unsuitable for small-scale manufacturers focused on rack gears.
+The core challenge was that commercially available chamfering machines largely imported from China and Germany were designed for spur gears and relied on expensive PLC-based automation, making them unsuitable for small-scale manufacturers focused on rack gears.

 System Architecture and Mechanical Design